lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 In a symbiotic system, these challenges are magnified by the need to reintroduce the modified microbe into the host and ensure it occupies the same ecological niche as the original strain [@Albright2022].
 Alternatively, one can introduce a similar strain with desirable traits into the symbiotic community, which requires a deep ecological understanding to succeed [@Albright2022].

-In the _Azolla_ symbiosis, researchers have managed to isolate and culture several bacterial strains; however, reintroducing them into the _Azolla_ leaf pockets has yet to be achieved.
+In the _Azolla_ symbiosis, we have managed to isolate and culture several bacterial strains [@Banach2019;@Cohen2004;@Caudales1998;@Nierzwicki-Bauer1991].
+However, reintroducing them into the _Azolla_ leaf pockets has yet to be achieved.
 This step is crucial for any future attempts at microbiome editing in _Azolla_.
 While these advanced techniques remain on the horizon, the focus now is on identifying and characterising the symbiotic partners.
 In Chapter \ref{forever_together}, sequencing data from multiple _Azolla_ species is used to retrieve microbial genomes associated with the genus.
 This effort provides a foundation for understanding the symbiosis at a genomic level.

-Later, we venture into meta-transcriptomics to investigate what processes are active in these microbes, though we gain little signal about which genes are active in these microbes (Chapter \ref{it_takes_two}).
+Later, we venture into meta-transcriptomics to investigate what processes are active in these microbes.
+Unfortunately, we gain little signal about which genes are active in these microbes (Chapter \ref{it_takes_two}).

 ## Gene Editing Ethics